 Performance obligations are enforceable promises to provide goods or services.
 Revenue from an exchange transaction is recognized as the performance obligation is satisfied whereas unilateral transactions are recognized when there is the authority and past event that gives rise to a claim of economic recourses.
 Examples of unilateral revenue are fines and business licenses.
-In these examples the payor receives no direct economic benefit in return.
+In these examples the payer receives no direct economic benefit in return.
 However, some revenues (for example, dog licenses) will not be as clear cut.
 Using the dog license example, there could be a question about whether a service is provided, as most local governments would have a dog catcher, a response for barking dogs, and would fund the local SPCA.
-A guestion arises as to whether these services are provided to the person paying the license or the the public at large.
+A question arises as to whether these services are provided to the person paying the license or the public at large.

 The goal of this project is to enhance consistency of revenue recognition among public sector entities.
-An exposure draft is to be developed.
+An exposure draft is currently being developed and is to be approved in December 2016.